 Training will also emphasize neuro-ophthalmologic and neuro-vestibular examination techniques; innovative symptom management of fatigue, spasticity, bowel and bladder dysfunction, sexual difficulties, mood disorders, pain, osteoporosis, and assistive device utilization; and the logistics of working within a multi-disciplinary team.

 Participation in and design of clinical trials will be encouraged, as well as matriculation through graduate level courses with formal didactic teaching on evaluation and design of clinical trials (UT Southwestern has the first NIH-sponsored Clinical Investigator Development Program headed by Milton Packer, M.D., formerly of Columbia University).
 Other opportunities in basic science research can also be arranged.

-The UT Southwestern Clinical Center for MS, Transverse Myelitis/Neuromyelitis Optica is a dedicated 6,000 square foot clinical facility that is equipped with eleven exam rooms, two MRI consultation areas, a procedure room, a bone and bladder lab, an ocular motor physiology lab, an optic nerve facility and extensive support personnel.
+The UT Southwestern Clinical Center for MS, Transverse Myelitis/Neuromyelitis Optica is a dedicated 6,000-square-foot clinical facility that is equipped with 11 exam rooms, two MRI consultation areas, a procedure room, a bone and bladder lab, an ocular motor physiology lab, an optic nerve facility, and extensive support personnel.

 Our dedicated team is comprised of seven neurologists, six clinic/research nurses, two neuro-ophthalmology technicians, three physician-assistants, a nurse practitioner, and two dedicated MS social workers.
 During any given week, each member of our team is encouraged to engage in a myriad of activities consistent with an academic center of excellence: patient care, global disease management, teaching, writing, and research.

-The Pediatric Demyelinating Disease Clinic was established in 2009 and provides inpatient and outpatient care to children and adolescents with multiple sclerosis, transverse myelitis, neuromyelitis optica, optic neuritis, acute disseminated encephalomyelitis and other autoimmune conditions.
+The Pediatric Demyelinating Disease Clinic was established in 2009 and provides inpatient and outpatient care to children and adolescents with multiple sclerosis, transverse myelitis, neuromyelitis optica, optic neuritis, acute disseminated encephalomyelitis, and other autoimmune conditions.
 The outpatient clinic is located at the Children’s Outpatient Pavillion next to Children’s Medical Center.
-Clinics are staffed by neurologist, physician assistants, neuropsychologists, nurses, ophthalmology technicians, physical medicine and rehabilitation physicians, physical therapists, occupational therapists, social workers and a school liaison.
+Clinics are staffed by neurologists, physician assistants, neuropsychologists, nurses, ophthalmology technicians, physical medicine and rehabilitation physicians, physical therapists, occupational therapists, social workers, and a school liaison.
 The clinic is dedicated to the complex care that patients under the age of 18 require.
 The service also consults on patients admitted to Children’s Medical Center.